 Obtaining a deck

-Gamecrafter has an inexpensive standard deck, 2.75 x 4.75 inches, on bright white paper in a tuck box.
-Unlike other historic decks, Rolichon’s unique width to height ratio allows it to be printed without distortion on Gamecrafter’s standard card stock.
+Make Playing Cards has an inexpensive standard deck, 2.75 x 4.75 inches, on bright white paper in a tuck box.
+Unlike other historic decks, Rolichon’s unique width to height ratio allows it to be printed without distortion on MPC’s standard card stock.

-Ordering a deck directly from Benedetti gives a unique opportunity to customize your deck with a choice of two sizes: Standard 60 x 105 mm, or Mini 50 x 90 mm (2 x 3.5 inches) and medium (2.25 x 4.0 inches).
-He offers a range of paper selections: 300 gpm cotton paper either textured or smooth, in natural (light cream) or bright (soft white).
-Or, you can choose standard playing card stock, coated or uncoated, at 250 or 300 gpm.
+Ordering a deck directly from Benedetti gives a unique opportunity to customize your deck with a choice of two sizes: Mini 2 x 3.5 inches) and medium (2.25 x 4.0 inches).
+He offers a range of paper selections in bright white or cream on card stock or textured cotton in various weights.
 The cards that illustrate this article are mini size in textured natural cotton.
 The weight of the textured cotton is substantial, but the cards are flexible, and have a pleasant, smooth feel.
 The texture is subtle and does not blur the lines or soften the rich colors.
 I’ve recently obtained a mini deck in bright white card stock that shuffles wonderfully and shows off the lines beautifully.

 Email firstname.lastname@example.org to order a customized deck.